ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 In the case of ArtSaver, the difference might be a bit confusing.
 So, here is in very simple terms.

 The regular app ArtSaverApp is just like any other app.
 It usually sits in your Applications folder (or whereever you want to keep it).
 You can launch ArtSaverApp just like any other app by double-clicking it, or by searching for it in Spotlight.
-You go to its Preferences just like any other app (top left menu ArtSaverApp / Preferences..., or CMD+,).
+You go to its Settings just like any other app (top left menu ArtSaverApp / Settings..., or CMD+,).

 If you enjoy this app or the screen saver, I would really appreciate a donation!.
 (You can donate via Paypal or credit card.)
 Over the years, I have spent thousends of hours to develop it, and adapt it to the ever-changing macOS API's.
+Also, the Apple Developer account costs 100 Euros per year.
+(It allows me to provide ArtSaverApp as a signed and notarized app, which gives you more security.)
 And in the country, where I live, 5 Euros is only good for a cup of cappucino.

-(I use Donorbox for collecting dontations, just in case you are wondering.)
+(I use Donorbox for collecting donations, just in case you are wondering.)

 If you would like to receive information about updates, you can sign up with the ArtSaver mailing list You will receive at most one mail per quarter on average (usually much less).